eric-abmi/eric-test/README.md

 Eric test
 Andrew is in
 Nice!
-There is conflict in collaboration
+There is conflict in collaboration!!
 More text here